Learn how you can enhance health care delivery and improve the continuum of care by filling gaps in the health system through patient navigation.

 Who Should Take This Program:

-- Regulated health professionals seeking a career transition into patient navigation or interested in expanding their scope of practice to include patient navigation.
+- Seeking a career transition into patient navigation or interested in expanding their scope of practice to include patient navigation.

-- Current professional patient navigators or case managers seeking a deeper understanding of their role and responsibilities.
+- Current patient navigators or case managers seeking a deeper understanding of their role and responsibilities.

 - Clinicians interested in learning about patient navigation.

-For individuals who do not meet the minimum requirement but want fundamental knowledge and competencies in health navigation, you can still enroll in our Lay Navigator Certificate.
+Please note: For individuals who do not meet the minimum requirement but want fundamental knowledge and competencies in health navigation, you can still enroll in our Peer Health Navigator Certificate.

 If you are unsure whether you meet the minimum requirements, please inquire at 416 736 2100 ext 22170 or firstname.lastname@example.org.